epdoc/node-red-hautil/NODE-RED.md

 refers to packages that are in public repositories, but that haven't been published to npm.

-But the previous technique has limitations:
+However the previous technique has limitations:

  * Lots of [git URL](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#git-urls-as-dependencies)
-cut and paste
+cut and pasting
  * You can't use SSH URLs from within the Node-RED Home Assistant add-on
- * Version and tag specifiers don't seem to work with the add-on.
+ * Version and tag specifiers don't seem to work with the add-on (I need to spend more time to confirm this to be the case)

 The [git
 URL](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#git-urls-as-dependencies)